teamitfi/teamit-n8n/iac/README.md

 # Infrastructure as Code

-This directory contains the infrastructure configuration for CeeVee.
+This directory contains the infrastructure configuration for N8N.
+Due to historical reasons,
+there are some refereces to CV, but the repo and IaC relate to N8N and its related services used at Teamit.

 ## Overview